newrelic/newrelic-node-examples/custom-instrumentation/instrument-messages/README.md

 # Example instrumentation of a messaging application

-This is an example app that uses the `newrelic.instrumentMessages` [API function](https://docs.newrelic.com/docs/apm/agents/nodejs-agent/api-guides/nodejs-agent-api/#instrumentMessages) and associated [messaging shim API](https://newrelic.github.io/node-newrelic/MessageShim.html) to instrument a toy messaging library called Nifty Messages.
+This is an example app that uses the [newrelic.instrumentMessages](https://newrelic.github.io/node-newrelic/API.html#instrumentMessages) and associated [messaging shim API](https://newrelic.github.io/node-newrelic/MessageShim.html) to instrument a toy messaging library called Nifty Messages.
 This sample instrumentation is an implementation of the [New Relic messaging instrumentation tutorial](http://newrelic.github.io/node-newrelic/tutorial-Messaging-Simple.html).

 ## Getting started